Education Secretary announces plans to review the university admissions system and potential move to post qualification admissions.

 University preparation courses at LSFL

-At London School of Finance and Law, we offer support and online university preparation courses for international students who are going to apply to study business management, accounting, finance, taxation or law at a UK university in 2022 or 2023.
-Eight-month online university preparation courses run in three specialisations: Business Management / Accounting and Finance / Law and Legal Studies.
-The next course start date is 18 September 2021.
-Registration closes on 11 September 2021.
+At London School of Finance and Law, we offer support and online university preparation courses for international students who are going to apply to study business management, accounting, finance, taxation or law at a UK university in the near future.
+The six-month online university preparation courses run in three specialisations: Business Management / Accounting and Finance / Law and Legal Studies.
+The courses start three times a year – in January, May and September.
+Register here.